agenciafactoriai/freelance-lead-bot/README.md

 ## 💼 Business Overview

-Many professionals and agencies miss valuable opportunities on Workana due to manual monitoring, delayed responses, or lack of structured lead management.
+Many professionals and agencies miss valuable opportunities on freelance marketplaces due to manual monitoring, delayed responses, or lack of structured lead management.

 This system automates the entire process:
 - Detects new projects in real time